 Oops this video has moved to How to Use Colored Pencils Eye Demonstration

 There are several ways colored pencils can be used correctly.
 I most commonly see students use them incorrectly.
-When used correctly, colored pencils can give the effect of a fully colored painting.
-(See my colored pencil work.)
+When used correctly, colored pencils can give the effect of a fully colored painting. (.)
 The following guide will help you use colored pencils in a way that is most successful.

 TIP #1-" Color Heavy"- or at least build up your color gradually so that the colors are intense and complex.
 Don't rely on the value of your paper to make your tints and shades.

 TIP #2- "Layer Your Colors"- Build up many layers of your colors.
 Do not rely on just one application of color to bring you success.
 Building up and layering your colors will make your colors more complex and realistic.

 TIP #3-"Mix Your Colors"- When using any colored medium, you should ALWAYS mix colors.
 Colored pencils are no different.
 For example, if you are drawing grass, don't just grab that manufactured green.
 Instead use blue and yellow, and green.